coveo/source.coveo.com/_posts/2015-03-31-coveoSupportBehindTheScenes.md

 ##
 !["What's up doc?"](/images/20150331/whatsupdoc.jpg)

-To end on a lighter note, we could easily make the analogy that we are “Coveo doctors”.
+To end on a lighter note, we could easily use the analogy that we are “Coveo doctors”.

 Just like a doctor will evaluate symptoms in the body and associate it with a disease or infection, we must associate the symptoms in the software with a bug or misconfiguration.